-The PHA must conduct an income examination 12 months after the initial over-income determination, unless the PHA determined the family's income fell below the over-income limit since the initial over-income determination.
 If the PHA determines the family continues to exceed the over-income limit for 12 consecutive months, the PHA must provide written notification of this 12-month over-income determination no later than 30 days after the income examination.
 The notice must state that the family has exceeded the over-income limit for 12 consecutive months and continuing to do so for a total of 24 consecutive months will result in the PHA following its continued occupancy policy for over-income families.
 Additionally, if applicable under PHA policy, the notice must include an estimate (based on current data) of the alternative non-public housing rent for the family's unit.
 The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+Exhibits 13-3 and 13-4 provide sample 12-month notices based on HUD's model notices.

-If a family's income exceeds the applicable over-income limit after 12 consecutive months, within 10 business days, the PHA will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to the PHA's over-income policies.
+If a family's income continues to exceed the applicable over-income limit after 12 consecutive months, within 10 business days of the determination, the PHA will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months.
+The notice will state that if the family continues to be over-income for 24 consecutive months, the family will be subject to the PHA's over-income policies.
 The notice will provide an estimate of the alternative non-public housing rent applicable to the family at the close of the 24 consecutive month period.
 The notice will also state that the family may request a hearing if the family disputes the PHA's determination in accordance with PHA policies in Chapter 14.
+The PHA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.